chppr.app

 If you want to play preset kits with a typing keyboard and record live performances quickly, Sampulator is direct and works well.
 Its community shares clips and finger-drumming performances, which is a different culture from a producer-DAW workflow.

-When Chppr fits better
+When Chppr is a better fit now

 If you are coming from a producer mindset — chop a sample, arrange it into a beat, export to your DAW — Chppr is built for that.
 The step sequencer, waveform chopping, and DAW export are the core.
 You can flip a sample in five minutes without leaving the browser.